Katyń (film)

 Katyń ([ˈkatɨɲ]) is a 2007 Polish historical drama film about the 1940 Katyn massacre, directed by Academy Honorary Award winner Andrzej Wajda.
 It is based on the book Post Mortem: The Story of Katyn by Andrzej Mularczyk.
 It was nominated for Best Foreign Language Film for the 80th Academy Awards.

-Wajda’s Katyń is the first screen portrayal of this long-suppressed and “highly controversial historical event.”
+Wajda’s Katyń is the first screen portrayal of the long-suppressed and “highly controversial historical event.”

-Historical Background
+Historical background

-Six months before the massacres at Katyn, on August 23, 1939, Soviet leader Joseph Stalin authorized the signing of the Molotov-Ribbentrop Pact, a non-aggression agreement with Adolf Hitler’s Nazi Germany.
-Within days, German troops invaded western Poland, the first action aimed at fulfilling Hitler’s ultimate goal of “Lebensraum,” Within days, Stalin sent Soviet troops into eastern Poland, a region historically at odds with its former rival, Tsarist Russia.
+Six months before the massacres at Katyn, on August 23, 1939, Soviet leader Joseph Stalin authorized the signing of the Molotov–Ribbentrop Pact, a non-aggression agreement with Adolf Hitler’s Nazi Germany with a secret protocol to partition and annex Eastern Europe.
+Within days, German troops invaded western Poland, the first action aimed at fulfilling Hitler’s ultimate goal of "Lebensraum".
+Within days, the Soviet Union invaded eastern Poland, a region historically at odds with its former rival, Tsarist Russia.
 Hundreds of thousands of Poles, including soldiers, officers and civilians were incarcerated or transported to the Soviet Union.